SaxonJS allows elements in supposedly empty xsl:copy-of instruction

 So I suppose this is a bug in terms of XSLT comformance of SaxonJS.

-Updated by John Lumley 6 months ago
+Updated by John Lumley over 1 year ago

 Yes - this looks like an oversight - the original 'syntax check' for